Help Enhance Your Career Prospects While Helping Patients and Practitioners

 - Optional additional practicum (5 cr.)

 This sequence represents the minimum credits to completion.
 Credits to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate, call an Enrollment Specialist at 1-866-492-5336.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 1-866-492-5336.

 Transition to Graduate Study for Nursing